Herd Immunity Is Not a Strategy

 Wells: And we should mention, just always keeping in mind that herd immunity, while maybe a relief now, would have come at the cost of many lives.

 Forman: At the cost of many lives, and potentially, morbidity that we don’t know about yet.
-I say this with a lot of caution, but we have no idea whether having had this infection means that, ten years from now, you have an elevated risk of lymphoma.
-There’s not any indication that it would, but we just don't know.
+I say this with a lot of caution, but we have no idea whether having had this infection means that, 10 years from now, you have an elevated risk of lymphoma.
+There’s not any indication that it would, but we just don’t know.
 We know that hepatitis C leads to liver cancer.
 We know that human papillomavirus leads to cervical cancer.
 We know that HIV leads to certain cancers.
-I don't want people to panic over that possibility because I think that’s unnecessary, but just to make the point that we don’t know.
+I don’t want people to panic over that possibility, because I think that’s unnecessary, but just to make the point that we don’t know.
 So even if you thought you could get to a vaccination-equivalent immunity through infection, you still run risks beyond the immediate mortality and the immediate morbidity.

-Hamblin: Right, there are things we’re not seeing that we need to consider.
-And so, without suggesting specifically that this virus is causing cancer, we have no idea what the long-term effects will turn out to be and so we don't want to mess around with infecting anyone who doesn’t need to be infected.
+Hamblin: Right—there are things we’re not seeing that we need to consider.
+And so, without suggesting specifically that this virus is causing cancer, we have no idea what the long-term effects will turn out to be, and so we don’t want to mess around with infecting anyone who doesn’t need to be infected.

 Forman: Right.
 And by the way, there’s never been a real case of herd immunity through infection.